floresam/node-red-workshop/lab2.md

 ![Change node](./images/change-node-palette.png)
 4. Wire the http node output port to the change node input port.
 ![Change node wire](./images/change-wire-one.png)
-5. Set the payload to a custom message of your choice and click the red Done button.
+5. Double click on the change node and set the payload to a custom message of your choice then click the red Done button.
 ![Change node config](./images/change-node-config.png)
 6. Insert an http response node.
 Http response nodes can be found under the output category of the palette.
 ![HTTP Response node](./images/http-response-node-palette.png)